 - Toggle the Real-Time Protection switch to Off.

 After following these steps, check if you can use your security key properly.
 Once you’re done with your work, make sure you switch your antivirus back on.
 On the other hand, if you want reliable protection against threats, we suggest that you switch to Auslogics Anti-Malware.
-This tool was created by a certified Microsoft Gold Application Developer.
+This tool was created by a certified Microsoft Silver Application Developer.
 So, you can expect that it won’t interfere with common Windows processes and services.

 Method 5: Troubleshooting Your Web Browser